Granular Templates

 - Creates a global click listener on

-function in the button’s registry entry - When clicked, the global listener routes the event to your handler
+handleClickfunction directly on the button element - When clicked, the global listener routes the event to your handler via property lookup

 List Optimization